jd1618/jd1618.github.io/_pages/about.md

 * _Was a graduate teaching assistant across all year groups, including the final year modules in 'Numerical solution of ordinary differential equations' and 'classical dynamics'_

 Development:
-* _Obtained strong programming skills in languages such as MATLAB and Fortran_
+* _Obtained strong programming skills in MATLAB and Fortran_

 ### _Certificate in Quantitative Finance (CQF), Fitch Learning, 2022-2023_: